- How can I access MELISA testing in the US and Canada?

-Many everyday metals can cause a Type IV hypersensitivity reaction in genetically predisposed individuals.
-This allergy is mediated by T-lymphocytes (white blood cells) that have had prior contact with a given allergen (memory lymphocytes).
-When they are exposed to the sensitizing allergen, these memory lymphocytes respond by enlarging (lymphoblast transformation) and dividing (proliferation).
-The newly formed cells (effector cells), together with their secreted cytokines, mediate the resulting allergic reaction.
-See How does the MELISA test work?
+A type IV hypersensitivity reaction is mediated by T-lymphocytes (white blood cells) that have had prior contact with a given allergen.
+These cells respond by enlarging (lymphoblast transformation) and dividing (proliferation) when exposed to the sensitizing allergen.
+The newly formed effector cells, together with their secreted cytokines, mediate the resulting allergic reaction.

 - Which symptoms may indicate metal allergy?

 The classic symptom of metal hypersensitivity is allergic contact dermatitis.
-In addition to local symptoms, chronic exposure to metals may cause a wide range of systemic symptoms.
-Metal allergy has been implicated in the etiology of chronic fatigue syndrome (CFS), multiple sclerosis (MS), fibromyalgia and multiple chemical sensitivity (MCS).
-Additionally metal hypersensitive clients report symptoms such as joint and muscle pain, extreme fatigue, depression and "brain-fog".
+In addition to local symptoms, chronic exposure to metals may cause numerous symptoms associated with an overactive immune system in susceptible people.
+Patients with metal hypersensitivity report symptoms such as inflammation, joint and muscle pain, cognitive impairment (brain fog), depression, and headaches.
+Metal hypersensitivity has been implicated in the aetiology of chronic fatigue syndrome (CFS), multiple sclerosis (MS), fibromyalgia and multiple chemical sensitivity (MCS).

 - Which metals cause allergy?

 - Where can metals be found?